 UT scientists provide teachers with all the training, information, field forms, and equipment needed to conduct field and lab measurements.
 During the school year, UT scientists accompany students on at least one field trip and make at least two classroom visits, which may be included with the field trips.
-The classroom visits provide students with even more insight into conducting scientific research.
+The classroom visits provide students with more insight into conducting scientific research.
 The scientists discuss with the students general and theoretical issues regarding scientific research, as well as specific techniques and issues related to coastal research.
 The visits also provide scientists with an opportunity to ensure quality of the data.

-Data Management, Data Analysis, and Dissemination of Information as curriculum materials for high school teachers.
+Data Management, Data Analysis, and Dissemination of Information

+The Web is central to the dissemination of data collected for this program.
+A Website (http://coastal.beg.utexas.edu/thscmp/), which resides on a UT server, was implemented toward the end of the 1998-1999 academic year.
+The Website provides all the information needed to begin a beach monitoring program, as well as curriculum materials for high school teachers.
 Each school in the program has an area on the Website for posting its data and observations, including photos taken by an electronic camera.
-UT scientists manage the data in an electronic database and make it available to the public.
+UT scientists manage the data in an electronic database and make them available to the public.
 UT scientists also evaluate the data in light of coastal management problems.
 Students and the public can now interactively plot beach profiles and retrieve data through the Website.